wasp-lang/wasp/web/docs/auth/auth-hooks.md

 ### ProviderId fields

-The `providerId` object is passed to the `onBeforeSignup`, `onAfterSignup`, `onBeforeLogin`, and `onAfterLogin` hooks.
-It represents the user for the current authentication method.
+The `providerId` object represents the user for the current authentication method.
+Wasp passes it to the `onBeforeSignup`, `onAfterSignup`, `onBeforeLogin`, and `onAfterLogin` hooks.

 It has the following fields: